Vampire: The Masquerade: Reception

 When released in 1991, Vampire: The Masquerade was one of the top ten best selling tabletop role-playing games of the year in the United States.
-Martin Wixted reviewed Vampire: The Masquerade in White Wolf #29 (Oct./Nov.
-1991), rating it 5 out of 5, and said: "Vampire: The Masquerade is a game which will leave you thirsting for campaign-style play.
+Martin Wixted reviewed Vampire: The Masquerade in White Wolf #29 (October/November 1991), rating it 5 out of 5, and said: "Vampire: The Masquerade is a game which will leave you thirsting for campaign-style play.
 Its character development elements are particularly rich and satisfying over a period of extended adventuring.
 But with pregenerated characters and the possibility for mayhem that the power of a vampire persona offers, don't forget to try a simple night out."

 In the November 1991 edition of Dragon (Issue 175), Allen Varney said the production values were unprofessional, including "amateurish" artwork and poor copy-editing.
 Varney also found the rules lacking in sufficient detail.
 However, he applauded the wide-ranging campaign advice, saying: "There are whole chapters on how to plot stories, maintain suspense, handle players, and so on."
 He concluded, "If you're up for a potent and even passionate role-playing experience, look for this game."
-Steve Crow reviewed Vampire: The Masquerade (2nd edition) in White Wolf #34 (Jan./Feb.
-1993), rating it 5 out of 5, and said: "The layout has been cleaned up, the text is crisp, clear and fully intact from the original, and the MOOD!
+Steve Crow reviewed Vampire: The Masquerade (2nd edition) in White Wolf #34 (January/February 1993), rating it 5 out of 5, and said: "The layout has been cleaned up, the text is crisp, clear and fully intact from the original, and the MOOD!
 Yow!"

 In a 1996 reader poll by Arcane magazine, Vampire: The Masquerade was ranked 6th on a list of the 50 most popular roleplaying games of all time.
-Editor Paul Pettengale said that, although it had a tendency to take itself a little too seriously, Vampire's success was due to "the continuing appeal of the vampire itself, and to the structure and design of the game".
+Editor Paul Pettengale said that, although it had a tendency to take itself a little too seriously, Vampires success was due to "the continuing appeal of the vampire itself, and to the structure and design of the game".
 He said that while the game was often hard to get right, "it can be an immensely interesting and thought-provoking game, and one of the most effective horror RPGs around" with the right group.

 Scott Taylor for Black Gate in 2013 rated Vampire: The Masquerade as #10 in the top ten role-playing games of all time, saying, "I don't like vampires, be they shiny or horrific, this game has to be given its props as it propelled White Wolf into a full-fledged gaming company when gaming companies were in the process of dying in droves."